 - Please allow approximately 60-120 minutes for this process.
 If you have little children present, please ensure you have someone to watch them or identify one parent that is “on duty” that day.
 If necessary, additional appointments can be arranged for a fee.

 - We ask you to pay the complete order at this meeting.
 We accept checks, and credit cards.
 Please be prepared to make your payment on your session day.

 Our studio offers fine art wall portraits - stunning museum quality pieces that your family will cherish for generations (as opposed to photographic prints or images on flash drive, which we do not provide).

 Everything that walks out of our studio is meticulously finished on fine art canvas in our signature style.
 This is a once in a lifetime opportunity to receive artwork of this caliber.
 We do not offer online viewing, as we have found it is completely inadequate to properly convey the imagery and not suitable for choosing appropriately sized artwork.

 Our goal is to create a pressure free experience, although many clients have found that they love the work more than they had expected to, and the work itself can be naturally persuasive.
-To make the ordering experience as comfortable as possible, we review the investment with all of our clients prior to the session date.
-We also request that you measure your walls in advance (see above) to help you select the most appropriate sizes, and to set aside adequate time to make decisions without feeling rushed.
+We request that you measure your walls in advance (see above) to help you select the most appropriate sizes, and to set aside adequate time to make decisions without feeling rushed.